addyosmani/backbone-fundamentals/chapters/11-bbb.md

 ```

-The `jam` object is to support configuration of [Jam](http://jamjs.org/) - a package manager for the front-end which helps instal, upgrade and configurate the dependencies used by your project.
+The `jam` object is to support configuration of [Jam](http://jamjs.org/) - a package manager for the front-end which helps install, upgrade and configure the dependencies used by your project.
 It is currently the package manager of choice for Backbone Boilerplate.

 Under the `packages` array, a number of dependencies are specified for inclusion, such as Backbone, the Backbone.LayoutManager plugin, jQuery and Lo-dash.